dechnik/vimconfig/README.md

 - Which-key for keys
 - Copilot, Codeium, and Chatgpt for AI driven development
 - Parinfer for lisp
-- Cornelus for agda
-- ltex + ngram for grammarly-esque support
 - random lsps that are useful